lengning/SCPattern/README.md

 To install these two packages, in bash run

-> R CMD INSTALL SCPattern_0.0.2.tar.gz
+> R CMD INSTALL SCPattern_0.0.3.tar.gz

+Or install locally via R GUI / Rstudio

 ## Run the app